About the BCorp Movement

 In 2020, UK Police forces recorded more than a quarter of a million offences flagged as domestic abuse-related from April to June, the Office for National Statistics (ONS).

-KAIA Clothing commits to donating a percentage of each purchase to a nominated local domestic abuse charity; Eve.
+KAIA Clothing commits to donating at minimum, 2% of revenues or more to a nominated local domestic abuse charity; Eve.

 Eve supports families that have been impacted by domestic abuse.
 The outcomes we hope to achieve through our support are;